Ventolin salbutamol inhaler for the relief of asthma.

 One or two puffs will usually relieve chest tightness for up to 6 hours.
 The onset of action of inhaled salbutamol is almost immediate.

 Inhaled salbutamol is an 'as required' treatment.
 Reliever inhalers are used only when symptoms are present.
-Most patients use their reliever inhaler only occasionally, although some patients need to use their reliever inhaler regularly or on a continuous basis.
+Most patients use their reliever inhaler only occasionally.
+When asthma is well controlled there is usually little need for reliever inhalers such as salbutamol.

 Our doctors will usually supply only an average of one inhaler per month, although extra inhalers may be provided if there are good reasons.

 Your GP must be informed about your inhaler usage and any supplies you obtain online.
 Dr Fox will inform your GP by letter.
 You will be required to provide GP surgery details when ordering.

 Dr Fox online clinic does not replace regular face-to-face asthma check-ups which are normally carried out by surgeries at least every 12 months.